awaitverify

 case studies

-Where verify()
+Where verify_document()

 earns its keep.